egaudrain/VTServer/docs/_sources/module_howto.rst.txt

 gives some pointers on how to do just that.

 The basic principle is pretty straightforward.
-If we were writing a module called `toto`, we would have to define a function with the following signature:
+If we were writing a module called "toto", we would have to define a function with the following signature:

 .. code-block::